 The Philosophy of (Erotic) Love

-Robert C. Solomon and Kathleen M. Higgins
+Edited by Robert C. Solomon and Kathleen M. Higgins

 What does philosophy know of love?
 From Plato on, philosophers have struggled to pin love to the dissecting table and view it in the cold light of logic.
 Yet, as Arthur Danto writes in the foreword to this volume, "how incorrigibly stiff philosophy is when it undertakes to lay its icy fingers on the frilled and beating wings of the butterfly of love."